Automate4U Logo

 The agent should support the tools your staff already uses.

-The first workflow can connect intake channels to CRM records, calendars, booking tools, forms, payment links, reminders, staff tasks, and reporting.
+The first workflow can connect intake channels to CRM records, calendars, booking tools, document portals, forms, payment links, reminders, staff tasks, and reporting.

 Client channels